cfengine/documentation/reference/promise-types/files.markdown

 The mode string may be symbolic or numerical, like `chmod`.
 This is ignored on Windows, as the permission model uses ACLs.
-ACLs are supported by CFEngine Nova.

 `owners`